joanperelopez/RF-Common-Mode-choque/README.md

 Installation inside a weatherproof plastic box with IP55 protection.
 The connectors are SO-239, 50 Ohm.

 ![WhatsApp Image 2025-04-26 at 18 15 15-2](https://github.com/user-attachments/assets/4981f29b-f628-434a-beea-0f822587f984)
+The impedance is correctly maintained at 50 Ohms in the range of 1.8 MHz to 52 MHz.

 ![WhatsApp Image 2025-04-26 at 18 15 15](https://github.com/user-attachments/assets/e0ac5190-7787-4b8a-9377-b30853ce4598)